HellCash/Hell-Contracts/README.md

 npx hardhat test --network hardhat
 ```

-Keep in mind that you'll have to install its dependencies with npm.
+Keep in mind that you'll have to install its dependencies with npm and also to compile our contracts.

 ```
 git clone https://github.com/jccrlz/HellContracts
 cd HellContracts
 npm install
+npx hardhat compile
 ```

+# Audits

+Though we heavily tested our contracts to ensure they are secure, we haven't been audited yet from any reputable source, so manage your risks accordingly until this gets addressed.

+# Licensing

+HELL Core smart contracts are licensed under the Business Source License 1.1 (BUSL-1.1), see LICENSE.

 # Discussion